CapSens/cappuccino/README.md

 ### Important
 - If an action is a `substitution` and the variable name is `gemset`, cappuccino will search and find `[cappuccino-var-gemset]` in the repository and substitute it with related value.
-- Both `substitution` and `replace` action types accept a `indent` key that informs `cappuccino` to indent the string or block by the desired nombre of spaces.
+- Both `substitution` and `replace` action types accept a `indent` key that informs `cappuccino` to indent the string or block by the desired number of spaces.
 - The `path` key is optional but recommended; not defining it will force a [Depth-first Search Algorithm](https://en.wikipedia.org/wiki/Depth-first_search) on the whole repository.

 ### Currently available action types: